Japanese princess set to marry 'Prince of the Sea'

 "I personally think a female imperial member should be allowed (to remain in the family)," said Meiko Hirayama, a 44-year-old employee at an accounting firm.
 "I guess the male line of succession would be kept through the crown prince and his brother, but I think there should be no problem that there could be a female emperor someday."

-But 81-year-old Katsuiji Tsunoda insisted the heir to the throne exclusively be male.
+But 71-year-old Katsuiji Tsunoda insisted the heir to the throne exclusively be male.

 "It's a tradition that has continued for over a thousand years.
 If we go with the global trend, anyone could be the emperor," he told CNN.
 "We must respect tradition."